Wdyffs/melody/README.md

-# Melody - Study project
+# Melody - Landing of flat selecting for buying
-## Project creator - Sandryhaila Kiryl
-###  Technologies
-- html
-- css
-- javascript
+## Feature - U can select flour by clicking on house image, or typing exactly flour
+## Techstack: html, css, jquery